openplans/openblock-old/docs/custom.rst

 Gathering all this data and feeding it into the database can be a bit of work at this point.
-The ``obdemo/bin/bootstrap_demo.sh`` script does all this for the demo site with Boston data, and should serve as a decent example of how to do things in detail.
+The ``obdemo/bin/bootstrap_demo.sh`` script does all this for the demo site with Boston data, by calling other scripts; together, they should serve as a decent example of how to do things in detail.

-If you want to load the demo data into your project, you can use the steps listed in :ref:`demodata`. **Note** use the settings module for your project instead of `obdemo.settings`.
+If you want to load the demo data into your project, you can use the steps listed in :ref:`demodata`. **Note**: use the settings module for your project instead of `obdemo.settings`.